1. How does solar energy work with my lawn equipment?

 2. What is the difference between DC and AC power?

+Solar cells capture energy from the sun and create direct current used to charge a battery system or provide power to an electrical circuit.
 DC (direct current) power is drawn from a battery and will run several types of power tools, like trimmers and mowers.
-AC (alternating current), which is drawn out of the wall at home, is replicated in a truck by using an inverter to convert your DC battery power into AC household power.
+AC (alternating current), which is drawn out of the wall at home, is replicated in the Solar Lawn Truck by using an inverter to convert your DC battery power into AC household power.
 This is important if you wish to run AC-powered devices such as battery chargers rated for AC power.
+AC power is used to charge the lithium-ion batteries used in lawn equipment like string trimmers, lawn mowers, and blowers.

 3. What is the difference between a pure sine wave and a modified sine wave inverter?

 All AC devices are made to run off of pure sine wave power.
 Modified sine wave is a version of AC power that is trying to replicate AC power, but does not achieve an exact replica of it.
-Modified sine wave inverters are much less expensive.
+Modified sine wave inverters are much less expensive than pure sine wave inverters.
 However, many sensitive electronic devices require the exact replica of AC power that a pure sine wave inverter produces.
 Examples of devices running poorly on modified sine wave include portable tool chargers, high-end TVs and stereos, CPAP machines, and microwaves.
-Lithium ion batteries require pure sine wave electricity for a long life.
+Lithium-ion batteries require pure sine wave electricity for long life.
 SLT only uses pure sine wave inverters in our Mobile Solar Charging Station.
+Lithium-ion batteries are expensive.
+You would be making a POOR decision to attempt to charge lithium-ion batteries with a modified sine wave power inverter.

 4. What is the difference between amps, watts and volts?